creativetechnologylab/python-for-beginners/loops.md

 ## For Loops

-For loops allows us to repeat a block of code.
-This can be useful when we want to do something with every element in a Collection (Lists, Tuples, Dictionaries, Sets as well as Sequences such as Strings.
+Loops allows us to repeat a block of code.
+This can be useful when we want to do something with every element in a Collection (Lists, Tuples, Dictionaries, Sets) as well as Sequences such as Strings.

 Let's say we have a list of strings that contain a mix of uppercase and lowercase characters.